TinDang97/reqx/README.md

     ))

     # Create client with middleware
-    async with EnhancedClient() as client:
+    async with ReqxClient() as client:
         client.middleware = middleware

         # The request body will be automatically compressed